 Luxembourg is in Western Europe, between France and Germany.
 The climate is modified continental with mild winters and cool summers.
 The official languages are French, German and Luxembourgish or Letzebuergesch, a West Germanic language with considerable borrowings from French.
 English is also widely spoken.
 The main religion is Christianity.
 The economy of Luxembourg is largely dependent on the banking, steel, and industrial sectors.
 Although Luxembourg in tourist literature is aptly called the "Green Heart of Europe", its pastoral land coexists with a highly industrialized and export-intensive economy.
 Luxembourg enjoys a degree of economic prosperity almost unique among industrialized democracies.
 Luxembourgeois society is largely tolerant and personnel are unlikely to face discrimination.
 Business is fairly formal.
 Use of last names and professional titles is important in Luxembourg.
 Expatriate business dress is usually a suit and tie for men, and a two-piece suit or equivalent for women.
 The security risk for expatriates in Luxembourg is low.
 The currency of Luxembourg is the Euro (EUR).
 Banking is on a par with the rest of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Luxembourg is 602,000 (2018 est.), while the inflation rate (CPI) is 1.07% for Luxembourg as at April 2018.
-For a single Expat, the personal income tax rate in Luxembourg is progressive up to 40%.
+The population of Luxembourg is 602,000 (2019 est.), while the inflation rate (CPI) is 1.8% for Luxembourg as at July 2019.
+Xpatulator Hypothetical Tax for Luxembourg is based on the current personal income tax rates which are progressive up to 40%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Luxembourg, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Luxembourg as at 1 April 2018 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very High 3) Communication: Low 4) Education: Average 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: Average 8) Household Accommodation: High 9) Miscellaneous: High 10) Personal Care: Average 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Luxembourg is for example 31.5% more expensive than USA for groceries, 3% more expensive for household costs than UK, and 148.5% more expensive for transport costs than India.
+The cost of living for expatriates / professional migrants in In Luxembourg, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Luxembourg as at 1 July 2019 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very High 3) Communication: High 4) Education: Average 5) Furniture & Appliances: High 6) Groceries: Very High 7) Healthcare: Average 8) Household Accommodation: High 9) Miscellaneous: High 10) Personal Care: Average 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: High Luxembourg is for example 18.9% more expensive than USA for groceries, 12.8% more expensive for household costs than UK, and 144.6% more expensive for transport costs than India.
 The hardship premium for Luxembourg for an expat from Australia, is for example 0%, i.e. host location (Luxembourg) premium of 10% minus home (Australia) location premium of 10%.
 Luxembourg is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Luxembourg?
 Register subscribe to your home location and Luxembourg and run your personalised reports.